 Children are allowed on the boat.
 I know that Tyler and Kara would have loved this, but unfortunately we visited Key West without them.

-Cruisin’ Tikis offers eight different tour options, ranging from 90 minute tours to three hour tours.
+Cruisin’ Tikis offers a variety of different tour options, ranging from 90 minute tours to three hour tours.
 Take an eco cruise, watch the sunset from the Tiki boat, go swimming right from the boat, and more.
 It costs roughly $55 to $80 per person (and even higher) depending upon the tour you choose.
 You can even rent the entire tiki boat (private charter) which can accommodate up to 6 people.

 Visit the Cruisin’ Tikis Key West website for more information on their tours, updated pricing, and to reserve your spot.

 Cruisin’ Tikis Locations

 Cruisin’ Tikis is a company that builds and franchises these tiki boats.
 You can hire one of these tiki boats at multiple locations across the US and in the Bahamas.

 Visit the Cruisin’ Tikis website to learn more about their locations and their franchise opportunities.

 Does this look like something you want to do?
 Comment below if you have any questions or comments!